Bob Clifford (American football)

 Robert E. Clifford (October 10, 1913 – January 28, 2006) was an American football player and coach.
-Following his playing career at Western Colorado University, he served as the head football coach at Colby College in Waterville, Maine from 1956 to 1961 and at the University of Vermont from 1962 to 1969, compiling a career college football coaching record of 60–48–1.
+Following his playing career at Western Colorado University, he served as the head football coach at Colby College in Waterville, Maine from 1956 to 1961 and at the University of Vermont from 1962 to 1969.
+He is the winningest coach in Vermont history.
+He compiled a career college football coaching record of 60–48–1.